 Commonwealth procurement

+The CPRs are a legislative instrument issued by the Finance Minister under subsection 105B(1) of the PGPA Act.

-The Commonwealth operates a devolved procurement framework where Commonwealth entities are responsible for undertaking their own procurement processes in order to meet their business needs.
-The Commonwealth Procurement Rules (CPRs) set out the basic rule set that applies to entity procurement activities.
+The Commonwealth operates a devolved procurement framework where Commonwealth entities are responsible for undertaking their own procurement processes in order to meet their business needs, in line with the Commonwealth Procurement Rules (CPRs).

-The CPRs are a legislative instrument issued by the Finance Minister under section 105B(1) of the PGPA Act.
 Australia is party to a range of free trade arrangements, and relevant international obligations have been incorporated into these CPRs.
+The CPRs set out the basic rule set that applies to entity procurement activities.

+Officials must comply with the CPRs for their procurement activities, including:

+the ‘rules for all procurements’ listed in Division 1, regardless of the procurement value; and

+the ‘additional rules’ listed in Division 2 when the estimated value of the procurement is at or above the relevant procurement thresholds as outlined in the CPRs, and when an Appendix A exemption does not apply.

-Achieving value for money is the core rule of Commonwealth procurement.
-When conducting a procurement, officials must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to; quality of the goods and services, fitness for purpose, relevant experience and performance history, flexibility of the proposal, environmental sustainability and whole of life costs to inform a value for money assessment.
+Achieving value for money is the core rule of the CPRs.
+When conducting a procurement, officials must consider the relevant financial and non-financial costs and benefits of each submission including, but not limited to, the quality of the goods and services, fitness for purpose, relevant experience and performance history, flexibility of the proposal, environmental sustainability and whole of life costs to inform a value for money assessment.

 If a procurement is not for the ordinary services and functions of government, you must ensure it is authorised by other legislation, e.g. the Financial Framework (Supplementary Powers) Regulations.
 If in doubt, contact [insert your entity’s in-house legal team contact].